AidanJReid/Forex-Comix-gitpod/README.md

 2. **User story 2**: A bookseller who wants to sell their comic books/raise awareness of their store (digital or physical).
 3. **User story 3**: A language school/college that wishes to supply novel language comics to the classroom and curriculum to attract and engage students.
 4. **User story 4**: Comic book fans in general who want to read widely.
-5. **User story 5**: Comic book fans who want to meet likeminded people and or others from different cultures/countries.
+5. **User story 5**: Comic book fans who want to meet likeminded people and/or others from different cultures/countries.

 ### Design